Target navigates tricky holiday season, posts strong outlook - NewsBreak

 Target expects low- to mid-single digit revenue growth for the current fiscal year.

 That comes as the retailer Target aims to recruit and hold on its workers with higher pay.
-The company announced Monday that it will adopt minimum wages that range from $15 to $24 an hour, with the highest pay going to hires in the most competitive markets.
+The company said Monday that it will offer minimum wages that range from $15 to $24 an hour, with the highest pay going to hires in the most competitive markets.
 It currently pays a universal starting wage of $15 an hour.

-The company is also expanding its partnerships with various brands.
+The company has done well with its partnerships with such brands as Levi's and Disney.
 Last year, it began rolling out Ulta Beauty shops in its stores as part of a deal with the beauty retailer.
-It plans to eventually have shops in 800 of its stores.
+Target executives said the Ulta shops have twice the productivity compared with the rest of the store.

 Follow Anne D’Innocenzio: http://twitter.com/ADInnocenzio